MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Novel mutation operators for Dafny

 \section{Novel mutation operators for Dafny}

-Mutation operators typically try to mimic errors commonly made by developers when writing a program and it has been shown that tailored mutants are well-coupled to real faults~\cite{allamanis2016tailoredmutantsfitbugs}.
+Mutation operators typically try to mimic errors commonly made by developers when writing a program, and it has been shown that tailored mutants are well-coupled to real faults~\cite{allamanis2016tailoredmutantsfitbugs}.
 These may differ based on the features of each programming language.
 Although most of the mutation operators presented in \Cref{chap:literature-mutation-operators} can be applied to Dafny programs, mimicking human errors in Dafny may require operators tailored for Dafny's specificities.
-In this section, we analyze bugfixes in real Dafny programs and synthesize them into a novel set of mutation operators for Dafny, with the goal of complementing the answer to \textbf{RQ1}.
+In this section, we analyze bugfixes in real Dafny programs and synthesize them into a novel set of mutation operators for Dafny, aiming to complement the answer to \textbf{RQ1}.